 Further questions?
 Please contact: Public Works at 250-746-5321.

-Centennial Park is also home to the Jubilee Gardens community garden area and the outdoor community Cobb Oven.
+Centennial Park is also home to the Jubilee Gardens community garden area and an outdoor community cob oven.

 The organic vegetable and flower garden is located at the north end of Centennial Park with looping paths between the 40+ allotment beds and a communal space.
-Volunteers (the gardeners and others) maintain the gardens, compost materials on site and donate over 100 bags of food each year to our community.
+The gardens and onsite compost are maintained by the Jubilee Community Garden Society for use by the volunteer gardeners assigned to each allotment.
+The Society donates over 100 bags of food each year to our community.

 The Horticultural Therapy program, Garden Pals, brings seniors and neighbourhood children together to grow food and learn about their environment.

-The Cobb Oven has a wood fired oven, grill and burner, a large marble counter top, double sinks, a hand-washing sink and hot and cold running water.
+The cob oven has a wood fired oven, grill and burner, a large marble counter top, double sinks, a hand-washing sink and hot and cold running water.
 Two sides of the table are wheelchair accessible.
 The oven heats up within ½ hour and only burns kindling.
-The Cobb Oven was inspired by the Cowichan Community Kitchens ‘Field to Table Project’.
-To book a time to use the Cobb Oven, contact email@example.com or visit www.cowichancommunitykitchens.org.
+The cob oven was inspired by the Cowichan Community Kitchens ‘Field to Table Project’.
+The cob oven is managed by Cowichan Green Community.